 The planting of trees is sponsored by the companies featured in our mobile app.
 Not only can you discover their sustainable products & services, they will also plant a tree for you as a thank you.

 We look to support businesses that have green initiatives.
 Only these businesses that have a proven effort towards making the world a little greener are on Treeapp.
 Then, we offer these businesses the opportunity to put in front of you some of their new products, services, or things they do, in exchange of funding the planting of a tree for you.

 We will never sell or share any personal data.
 Ever.
-As mentioned on the previous question, we only share non-personalised data to our partners.
-If you have a specific question related to this, please do reach out to us via the community link :)
+We only share non-personalised data to our brand partners who advertise on the Treeapp app.
+If you have a specific question related to this, please do reach out to us.

 The second one is because we’ve reached our daily limit of trees for the day.
 Treeapp is growing as fast as we can make it grow, but that means that we can’t have an unlimited number of trees planted in the day.
 We need to grow our number of tree planting partners and grow Treeapp as a whole.
 With time we hope to make this number increase to the millions but in the meantime we appreciate your patience.
 Best recommendation would be to plant early in the day so you don’t miss out :)